brittany-city/un_exploration/README.md

 ### Solo Exploration and Presentation:
 1. Choose and download another data set from the UN data (http://data.un.org/Explorer.aspx) to merge with your data and explore.
 1. Prepare a short (< 5 minute) presentation of your findings.
 Report any interesting correlations you find.
 Include visualizations and consider adding interactivity with `ipywidgets`.
 This presentation can be done either in a Jupyter Notebook or using another presentation software, such as PowerPoint.
 (Check out Jupyter Slides if you have time.
 This allows you to turn your jupyter notebook into a slideshow: https://medium.com/learning-machine-learning/present-your-data-science-projects-with-jupyter-slides-75f20735eb0f)
-2. Look through the bokeh gallery (https://bokeh.pydata.org/en/latest/docs/gallery.html#gallery) and if time allows create a bokeh visualization using the UN data.
+2. If time allows, look through the bokeh gallery (https://bokeh.pydata.org/en/latest/docs/gallery.html#gallery) and try building some visualizations of your findings.